OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 The following examples are from the [Using Office.Storage in custom functions](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/AsyncStorage) code sample.
 Refer to this code sample for a complete example of sharing data between custom functions and the task pane.

-If the custom function authenticates, then it receives the access token and will need to store it in `Office.Storage`.
-The following code sample shows how to call the `Office.Storage.setItem` method to store a value.
-The `StoreValue` function is a custom function that for example purposes stores a value from the user.
+If the custom function authenticates, then it receives the access token and will need to store it in `storage`.
+The following code sample shows how to call the `storage.setItem` method to store a value.
+The `storeValue` function is a custom function that for example purposes stores a value from the user.
 You can modify this to store any token value you need.

 ```js
 /**